florale/rscentheme/README.md

 `rscentheme` currently offers **5** themes in Dark mode:

 - `rose` inspired by Rose of No Man's Land by Byredo.
-- `iris` inspired by Iris Malikhân by Maison Crivelli.
 - `mountainwater` inspired by Silver Mountain Water by Creed.
 - `woodsea` inspired by Wood Sage and Sea Salt by Jo Malone.
 - `br540` inspired by Baccarat Rouge 540 by Maison Francis Kurkdjian.
+- `iris` inspired by Iris Malikhân by Maison Crivelli.

+And **2** themes in Light mode:

+- `blanche` inspired by Blanche by Byredo.
+- `pluriel` inspired by Feminin and Masculin Pluriel by Maison Francis Kurkdjian.

 You can install all themes using the following code